rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

-# Using PgOSM Flex within Docker
+# Using PgOSM Flex

-This README provides details about running PgOSM-Flex using the image defined in `Dockerfile` and the script loaded from `docker/pgosm_flex.py`.
+This README provides details about running PgOSM Flex using the image defined in `Dockerfile` and the script loaded from `docker/pgosm_flex.py`.